-1 Strengthen 2 Sell 3 Scale 4 Simplify
+Risk G - Competitive pressure may lead to a loss of market share in our target markets

-Link to strategy How does it impact us?
-How we mitigate 1 2 3 4 Our competitor landscape is constantly evolving, with changes such as Differentiators: O Movement compared M&amp;A activity and private equity investment.
-We are seeing competitors targeting our key regions (EMEA and USA), and focusing development of their quality of our prod to 2023: and develop these, Same level of risk product offerings. asset finance indus Potential impact There is also the possibility of disruptive competition, for example from big tech Customer alignme Major companies moving into auto sales (this is discussed as an emerging risk, see needs, and hence v Probability page 44). customers, via our Possible This risk is tightly-linked to Risk F - Pressure on margin due to increased cost base, or through increased competition.
-This also guides ou investment on the Competitor analy nent: We ensure that we are closely-aligned with customer with market needs, through the active engagement with our r client-facing teams, and the Markets and Products team. our investment programme, allowing us to target our product e areas of most interest to the market.
+Link to strategy 1 2 3 4 Movement compared to 2023: Same level of risk Potential impact Major Probability Possible

+Our competitor landscape is constantly evolving, with changes such as M&A activity and private equity investment.
+We are seeing competitors targeting our key regions (EMEA and USA), and focusing development of their product offerings.

+There is also the possibility of disruptive competition, for example from big tech companies moving into auto sales (this is discussed as an emerging risk, see page 44).

+This risk is tightly-linked to Risk F - Pressure on margin due to increased cost base, or through increased competition.

-Our strongest mitigations are our differentiating features: the duct, delivery record and people.
-Our strategy aims to retain e, enabling us to be the global platform of choice across the ustry.
+Differentiators: Our strongest mitigations are our differentiating features: the quality of our product, delivery record and people.
+Our strategy aims to retain and develop these, enabling us to be the global platform of choice across the asset finance industry.